issp-center-dev/TeNeS/README.md

 When you publish the results by using TeNeS, we would appreciate if you cite the following paper:

-[Y. Motoyama, Tsuyoshi Okubo, Kazuyoshi Yoshimi, Satoshi Morita, Takeo Kato, and Naoki Kawashima, "TeNeS: Tensor Network Solver for Quantum Lattice Systems", arXiv:2112.13184][paper/2021]
+[Y. Motoyama, Tsuyoshi Okubo, Kazuyoshi Yoshimi, Satoshi Morita, Takeo Kato, and Naoki Kawashima, "TeNeS: Tensor Network Solver for Quantum Lattice Systems", Comput.
+Phys.
+Commun. **279**, 108437 (2022)][paper/tenes_1.2]

 ## Acknowledgement